+At Batoche National Historic Site, discover the lives of Métis residents between 1860 and 1900 - the trails they walked, their homes, their church, which help tell the story of the Battle of Batoche.
 Fort Battleford National Historic Site represents a period in history when Battleford was the capital of the Northwest Territories.
-At Batoche National Historic Site, discover the lives of Métis residents between 1860 and 1900 - the trails they walked, their homes, their church, which help tell the story of the Battle of Batoche.
-These national historic sites, along with Fort Carlton Provincial Park and Duck Lake, are part of the trans-provincial Trails of 1885 initiative.
+These national historic sites, along with Fort Carlton Provincial Park and Duck Lake, are part of the transprovincial Trails of 1885 initiative.

 Central Saskatchewan is packed with unique cultural events.
 The long-running Yorkton Film Festival will be back with its selection of short films from around the world.
 At Back to Batoche Days, experience the culture and diversity of the Métis way of life with jigging, fiddling and traditional foods.
 Get a dose of Ukrainian culture at Veselka Festival in Foam Lake.
-Don't miss a chance to throw horse bones around at the Macklin World Bunnock Championship Challenge.
+Don't miss a chance to throw horse bones around at the Macklin World Bunnock Championship Tournament.
 The St. Walburg Wild Blueberry Festival has been paying tribute to the tasty berry for more than 30 years.
-In Preeceville, dogsled races are the main attraction at the annual Mushers' Rendezvous in February.